Good call, Dav.

 Its status as one of the “Fifty Classics” was verified.

-I thought the Garmont Masterlite boots he wore to be a bit light and soft for the day, but I guess when you consider he recently skied the harrowing Lhotse Face in them as well, they’d work just fine here.
+I thought the Garmont Masterlite boots he wore to be a bit light and soft for the day, but I guess when you consider he recently skied the harrowing Lhotse Face in them as well, they will work just fine here.

-The fun-filled morning was only made better by making it back to town in time for breakfast at Jour de Fete.
+The fun-filled morning was only made better by returning to town in time for breakfast at Jour de Fete.
 And for others wondering, despite the calendar now reading June, the route should be good for a while longer.

 7 Comments